puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 syntax lets you explicitly define the dependency relationships among your resources.

 Though there are a couple ways to define these relationships the simplest are the **relationship metaparameters**.
+A metaparameter is a kind of attribute value pair that tells Puppet how you want it to implement a resource, rather than the details of the resource itself.
 Relationship metaparameters are set in a resource declaration along with the rest of a resource's attribute value pairs.

 If you're writing a module to manage SSH, for instance, you will need to ensure that the `openssh-server` package is installed *before* you try to manage the `sshd` service.
 To achieve this, you include a `before` metaparameter with the value